-(2) in subsection $(\bar{h}){-}$
+(2) in subsection (b)-

-(A) in the 1st sentence by inserting ", or a notice with respect to such standards development activity that identifies the standards development organization engaged in such activity and that describes such activity in general terms' before the period at the end. and
+(A) in the 1st sentence by inserting ", or a notice with respect to such standards development activity that identifies the standards development organization engaged in such activity and that describes such activity in general terms' before the period at the end. and before the period.

-(B) in the last sentence by inserting "or available to such organization, as the case may be" before the period.
+(B) in the last sentence by inserting "or available to such organization, as the case may be"

-(3) in subsection (d)(2) by inserting ", or the standards development activity," after ''venture''.
+(3) in subsection (d)(2) by inserting ", or the standards development activity," after ture".